Denver Child Support Attorney

 Extraordinary expenses are those extras that tend to arise periodically.
 These include, but are not limited to:

-• School expenses (field trips, supplies, tutoring)
+• School costs (field trips, supplies, tutoring)

 • Private lessons (music, dance, sports training, art)